romelperez/helcor/README.md

 ## throttle

-Returns a function that will be called once in an interval of time right away when it is called.
+Returns a function that will be called once in an interval of time right away when it is called but will not be called more than once per interval no matter how many times you call it.

 ### API